Close

 ARTICLE

-When Your Guard or Reserve Service Member is Called to Active Duty
+When Your Guard or Reserve Service Member Is Called to Active Duty

 Service member with ballistic glasses looks into the distance

 Your spouse or partner is preparing for deployment and transitioning from reserve status to active duty.
 Take advantage of several deployment support programs.
 They can help you with everything from mobilization to your service member’s reintegration.
-The following support services are available to assist you during this deployment:

 • Command communications